Anarchism in Australia: Post-World War II

 The end of the 1970s saw the development of a Christian anarchist Catholic Worker tendency in Brisbane, the most prominent person in the group being Ciaron O'Reilly.
 This tendency exploded into prominence in 1982 because of its part along with other anarchists and assorted radicals in the Brisbane free speech fights during the Queensland premiership of Joh Bjelke-Petersen.

 The Melbourne Anarchist Club celebrated its centennial in 1986 with a march of around 400 people that culminated in Bourke Street Mall with speakers.

 The Australian section of the International Workers' Association (IWA), called the Anarcho-Syndicalist Federation (ASF), was active among Melbourne's public transport workers, influencing the 1990 Melbourne tram dispute.

+In 2007, Australian anarchist Jock Palfreeman murdered a Bulgarian law student, Andrei Monov with a knife.
+Monov was the son of Bulgarian Socialist MP Hristo Monov, drawing condemnation from the Bulgarian Socialist Party.
+On 3 December 2009, he was sentenced to twenty years in prison for murder and fined 450,000 leva by a Sofia court.

-On January 19 2025, following a successful public forum the previous day, the Melbourne Anarchist Communist Group, Anarchist Communists Meanjin, and Geelong Anarchist Communists agreed to reconstitute themselves as branches of the Anarchist Communist Federation.
+On January 19, 2025, following a successful public forum the previous day, the Melbourne Anarchist Communist Group, Anarchist Communists Meanjin, and Geelong Anarchist Communists agreed to reconstitute themselves as branches of the Anarchist Communist Federation.
 On May 1 of the same year the Anarchist Communist Federation was officially launched.

+Buddhist monk Bhante Sujato,a former musician with the Australian post punk alternative rock band Martha's Vineyard, has established a Buddhist Anarchist presence in Australia.

+After leaving the lay life and spending many years in contemplation in ascetic training in remote Forest Hermitages in Thailand, he returned to Sydney to establish Lokanta Vihara (the Monastery at the End of the World), to explore what it means to follow the Buddha's teachings in an era of climate change, globalised consumerism, and political turmoil.
+He is also involved with Engaged Buddhism.
+In a Buddhist Dharma talk entitled I am an anarchist for Dhammanet, Sujato states his anarchist ideology, specifically aligning himself with anarcho-pacifism, which he explains as being compatible with the Buddha, Buddhism, lay man and lay women's practice and the renunciant life, as well as being in accord with the monastic vinaya.
+In the speech, Sujato explains his belief that the Buddha himself was also an anarchist.

+Bhante Sujato was one of the main figures involved in the struggle, in the face of much opposition, to reintroduce the nun’s ordination lineage in Theravada Buddhism,successfully founding Santi Forest Monastery hermitage in Bundanoon, New South Wales, Australia, which has since flourished as a Bhikkhunī (Buddhist nun) monastery Vihara since 2012.